TristanAlkaid/TristanAlkaid.github.io/_pages/about.md

 </div>

 # 🔥 News
-- *2024.08*: &nbsp;🎉🎉 Happy to get RAICOM 2024 National Thrid Prize again.
+- *2024.08*, 🎉🎉 Happy to get RAICOM 2024 National Thrid Prize again.
-- *2024.06*: &nbsp;🎉🎉 Happy to get The Outstanding Completion in the National College Student Innovation and Entrepreneurship Training Program!
+- *2024.06*, 🎉🎉 Happy to get The Outstanding Completion in the National College Student Innovation and Entrepreneurship Training Program!

 # 📖 Educations
 - *2021.09 - 2025.06*, undergraduate student, Computer Science and Technology, Chongqing University of Posts and Telecommunications, Chongqing, China.

+# 📝 Projects
+- *2023.06 - 2024.06*, Digitizing Your Mindmap, Supported by National College Student Innovation and Entrepreneurship Training Program with Project No.202310617004.
+- *2023.01 - 2023.12*, An English Exploration Park Based on Air Handwriting Interaction, With four national-level awards and three provincial-level awards.

-# 📝 Competitions
+# 🚩 Competitions
 - *2024.08*, RAICOM 2024, National Thrid prize.
 - *2024.07*, RAICOM 2024, Provincial Second Prize.
 - *2023.11*, The 11th National College Student Digital Media Technology Works and Creativity Competition，National Second Prize.